01110011011101010110010001101111/01110011011101010110010001101111/README.md

 Want to collaborate?
 Message me at genericp3rson@gmail.com!

-I'm an innovator, researcher, and entrepreneur!
-I work mostly with health tech, but I love learning and tackling any problem!
+I'm an innovator, researcher, and entrepreneur.
+I work mostly with health tech, but I love learning and tackling any problem.

-Recently, I've been using skill, such as:
+Recently, I've been using skills, such as:
 - Graph Databases (with TigerGraph)
 - Machine Learning (with TensorFlow)
 - Website Development (with Bootstrap)